mindspore-ai/docs/docs/mindarmour/docs/source_en/dynamic_obfuscation_protection.md

 mindspore.export(net, *inputs, file_name, file_format="MINDIR", **kwargs)
 ```

 To use this API to export an obfuscated model, you need to set the dictionary parameter `obf_config` for dynamic obfuscation and input it as `kwargs`.
-Dynamic obfuscation provides two modes to protect models: password and customized function.
+Dynamic obfuscation provides two modes to protect models: random_seed and customized function.
 The following describes how to export and load obfuscated models in the two modes.

-### Exporting an Obfuscated Model in Password Mode
+### Exporting an Obfuscated Model in random_seed Mode

 1. Prepare a test network ObfuscateNet: